akash-network/community/sig-design/README.md

 ## Meetings
 Joining the mailing list for the group will typically add invites for the following meetings to your calendar.

-- Next SIG Meeting: Thursday, February 2, 2023 at 8:00am PT (Pacific Time)
+- Next SIG Meeting: Wednesday, February 22, 2023 at 09:30am PT (Pacific Time)

 | Meeting | Time | Notes | Transcript | Recording
 | --- | --- | --- | --- | --- |